OF SOURCES AND

 C. EQUITY: regarding the tried schematizing we could speak of the obtaining of the equity figures by the difference between assets and total liabilities.
 Of course, the discrimination of the equity is more recommendable considering the number of wait for, resulting in a profit of the projected statement of gains and losses and the policies of the company as far as dividends, the restrictions of the legal type, and the thought of the management.

-After having the projection of the result statement and the general balance sheet, we are in conditions to considering the statement of resources and application of cash.
+After having the projection of the result statement and the general balance sheet, we are in conditions to consider the statement of resources and application of cash.

 Let us clarify that in this chapter the statement of resources and application of cash, has an approach strictly financial and non-accountable and for this reason, we should leave that to the accountant.
 This tool will tell us where the cash was obtained from and how was it used.